serain/mailspoof/README.md

 `mailspoof` can be used by organisations, pentesters and red-teamers to quickly sift through a large list of domains for lax SPF and DMARC policies.

-This can sometimes uncover spoofable domains that may bypass some inbound filter rules.
-For example, parent and subsidiary organisations may be exempt from rules that prepend `EXTERNAL` tags to subject lines.

 In other cases `mailspoof` could highlight spoofable external domains that employees are likely to trust, such as suppliers gathered from OSINT or other known organisations.

 Email spoofing may be successful against recipients that manage their filtering themselves.
 Large email providers like GMail have the big data and the heuristics to efficiently handle spam.
 For example, GMail will likely forward a spoofed email from a common domain directly to the spam folder, even if the email doesn't fail validation due to lax policies.